ogaml/ogaml.github.io/_modules/ogamlgraphics/shape.md

 {% include docelem.html listing=listing description=description  %}

 {% capture listing %}
-val get_origin : t -> OgamlMath.Vector2f.t
+val origin : t -> OgamlMath.Vector2f.t
 {% endcapture %}
 {% capture description %}
 Returns the position of the origin with respect to the first point of the